marialobillo/stock-trade/README.md

 ## Summary

 Fantasy Stock Trade is an application the allows you the manage your holdings.
-The main objective of this project is to server as a learning tool, and familiarize myself with Expressjs for implementing an API using Postgresql as a Databaseand, and consuming an external API as IEX Cloud, using React Hooks and Jsonwebtoken for authentication users, and jest and supertest for testing the API.
+The main objective of this project is to server as a learning tool, and familiarize myself with Expressjs for implementing an API using Postgresql as a Databaseand, and consuming an external API as IEX Cloud, using React Hooks like useContext and useReducer, and JsonWebtoken for authentication users, and jest and supertest for testing the API.

 ## How to Install